w3f/polkadot-wiki/docs/learn/learn-accounts.md

 import RPC from "./../../components/RPC-Connection";

-This document covers the basics of Polkadot and Kusama account addresses and how they exist on-chain.
-For a more in-depth explanation of the cryptography behind them, please see [the cryptography page](learn-cryptography.md).
+This document covers the basics of Polkadot and Kusama account addresses.
+For a more in-depth explanation of the cryptography behind them, please see
+[the cryptography page](learn-cryptography.md).

 ## Address Generation